opensumi/docs/docs/integrate/quick-start/lite.en.md

 ];
 ```

-For external users, you can upload some resources generated by plug-in packaging to the OSS or CDN, and then modify the oss base path in the  plug-in market to a customized path.
+For external users, you can upload some resources generated by extension packaging to the OSS or CDN, and then modify the oss base path in the extension market to a customized path.

 ## Syntax Highlighting and Code Hints

 ### Syntax Highlighting

-For performance reasons, the static syntax highlighting capability of the pure front-end version is not registered through plug-ins by default.
+For performance reasons, the static syntax highlighting capability of the pure front-end version is not registered through extensions by default.
 We have encapsulated common syntax into a unified NPM package and declared the syntax we want to support directly:

 > File Location：`web-lite/grammar/index.contribution.ts`